 3 Ways You Can Support Your Community Heroes During COVID-19

 Living during these historic times, one quickly realizes how everyone is a part of your inner community.
 Your neighbors, grocery baggers, government workers, even favorite late-night celebrities.
-We are all connected, constantly struggling with the day-to-day trauma, uncertainty and loss that comes with COVID-19.
+We are all connected, constantly struggling with the day-to-day trauma, financial uncertainty and loss that comes with COVID-19.

 And when disaster strikes, affecting everyone around you, it’s hard not to wonder how you’re contributing to the larger cause.
 How can you support those going into work every day to fight for you and against COVID-19?
 Or stand up for the local businesses and people struggling in your local community?